dwrightco1/replicated-kots/README.md

 All remaining tasks were performed from the Vagrant VM.

-## TESTING STEP 1: PACKAGE NodeApp Using Replicated KOTS
+## STEP 1: PACKAGE NodeApp Using Replicated KOTS

 **1.1 Using Replicated.Com's [Vendor Portal](https://vendor.replicated.com), Create an Application**